michelegarry/MGarryIT1025/Lab1B/readme.md

   * Github is considered Cloud-Computing because the files that are being edited and shared are all stored on the cloud

 # Conclusion
 It is interesting to have insight on what an Information System entails, and how we use at least something of the sort on a daily basis.
 There is nothing at the moment I can recall that I'd like to learn more of.
-Chapter one covered a bit of the bases.
+Chapter one covered a bit of the base subjects.